fernandezfran/galpynostatic/README.md

 ## Contact

-You can contact me if you have any questions at <ffernandev@gmail.com>
+If you have any questions, you can contact me at <ffernandev@gmail.com>